Blog Customer Feedback14 Types of Customer Feedback: Direct, Indirect & Inferred

 Although in-app feedback integrations sound complicated and expensive, Featurebase makes embedding in-app feedback widgets as easy as sharing an email survey form.

-10. Customer behavioral data insights
+14. Customer behavioral data insights

-While it may not be an exact match for traditional customer feedback types, behavioral data is a goldmine of customer insights.
+While it may not be an exact match for traditional customer feedback types, behavioral data is a goldmine of product insights.
 Often more effective than other types of customer feedback methods, it considers what the users do rather than what they say.

 Behavioral data can uncover exactly where a user drops off and identify the root cause of that roadblock.
 It lets you eliminate biases since all insights are purely data-driven, driving more accurate product and service improvements.